-Though thousands were printed, it's estimated only hundreds of The Great Wave off Kanagawa remain.
+Though thousands were printed, it’s estimated only hundreds of The Great Wave off Kanagawa remain.
 A specimen’s state determines its value.
 The first state from Nishimuraya Yohachi publishing featured a distinctive blue outline, while the second had a black outline.
-The former is said to fetch $40,000 to $60,000, while the latter would command half that.
+In 2015, the former was said to fetch $40,000 to $60,000, while the latter would command half that.
 Even a good replica could score a collector a few grand.

 11. In a way, the print is signed twice.

 In the upper left corner of the print, you'll note a box with writing inside and out.
 Within the box, Hokusai carved the name of the piece, including its place in the Thirty-Six Views of Mount Fuji series.
-But to its left he wrote "Hokusai aratame Iitsu hitsu," which translates to "From the brush of Hokusai, who changed his name to Iitsu."
+But to its left he wrote “Hokusai aratame Iitsu hitsu,” which roughly translates to “From the brush of Hokusai changing to Iitsu.”
 Over the course of his career, Hokusai changed his name over 30 times.
 Today, these different names are used to distinguish the distinctive chapters of his work.

 12. It inspired music.

 French composer Claude Debussy shared the inspiration for his orchestral composition The Sea (La Mer) on the cover of its 1905 edition’s sheet music.
 There, a sketch fashioned after The Great Wave off Kanagawa gave music lovers an image to associate with his symphonic sketches.
 You can listen to it being performed above.